justin13601/ACES/docs/source/usage.md

 **Example: `inhospital_mortality.yaml`**

 Please see the [Task Configuration File Overview](https://eventstreamaces.readthedocs.io/en/latest/overview.html#task-configuration-file) for details on how to create this configuration for your own task!
-More examples are available [here](https://eventstreamaces.readthedocs.io/en/latest/notebooks/examples.html).
+More examples are available [here](https://eventstreamaces.readthedocs.io/en/latest/notebooks/examples.html) and in the [GitHub repository](https://github.com/justin13601/ACES/tree/main/sample_configs).

 This particular task configuration defines a cohort for the binary prediction of in-hospital mortality 48 hours after admission.
 Patients with 5 or more records between the start of their record and 24 hours after the admission will be included.
 The cohort includes both those that have been discharged (label=`0`)  and those that have died (label=`1`).